jasonsbeer/Amiga-2000-EATX/README.md

 ## Project Status
 Schematics complete.
 Routing board.

+This project is in the proof of concept stage.
+It may not work at this time.
+Once the prototype boards are received and assembled, I will be able to correct any discovered issues and update the appropriate drawings.

 ## Project Goals
 1. Enter Amiga 2000 Rev 6.4 schematics into KiCad.
 2. When possible, replace end of life components with suitable alternatives that are commercially available.